raspberrypi/documentation/linux/usage/systemd.md

 # systemd

 In order to have a command or program run when the Pi boots, you can add it as a service.
-Once this is done you can start/stop enable/disable from the linux prompt
+Once this is done, you can start/stop enable/disable from the linux prompt.

 ## Creating a service

-On your Pi, create a .service file for your service e.g.
+On your Pi, create a .service file for your service, for example:

 myscript.service